rishn/little-lemon/README.md

 # Little Lemon Food Ordering App

+This is the final assignment submission as part of Capstone (React App) course provided by Meta under React Native Specialization Certification Course.
+It comprises the following:

 - A React Native Expo app for ordering food from Little Lemon restaurant.
 - Users can sign up, manage preferences, and filter menu categories.
 - Includes profile management, persistent user settings, and SQLite integration for menu data.